sshilpika/clickcounter-spray-scala/README.md

 out-of-container tests of the service logic.

 This also serves as an exemplar of a spray service backed by Redis and deployable to Heroku.
+It uses scredis, a nonblocking Redis client, and handles requests in a nonblocking way.
 A sample instance is running [here](http://laufer-clickcounter.herokuapp.com).